Frequently Asked Questions

 We ship with DHL and insure each package with at least 2500,-€.
 Read more about our shipping policies.

-Generally speaking, the package size is around 60 cm x 60 cm x 55 cm (23.6 in x 23.6 in x 21.6 in) and weighs 12 to 14 kg (26.5~30.9 lb) depending on the handpan bag included.
+Generally speaking, the package size is around 60 cm x 60 cm x 55 cm (23.6 in x 23.6 in x 21.6 in) and weighs 12 to 14 kg (26.5~30.9 lb) depending on the Handpan bag included.

 We prioritize minimizing our environmental footprint and actively engage in recycling a substantial amount of packaging materials.
 Our commitment to sustainability drives us to source the finest materials for our cartons, ensuring the optimal balance between eco-friendliness and product protection during shipping.
 While we don't reuse cartons to maintain the highest quality standards, we meticulously select materials that align with our eco-conscious ethos, contributing to a greener and more sustainable future.